Time for another fun filled blog to get you through the weekend!

 When it comes to designing a set, Lenore views the challenge the same way she views a paid project.
 She treats the director like she would a client.
 She listens to want they want and gives them various options and suggestions to make sure she properly captures their vision with her vision.

-“I have the script, I have the stage directions, but what I need to do is find out from the director what their vision is.What the feel of the play and the atmosphere is; what they want to convey to the audience with their set.
+“I have the script, I have the stage directions, but what I need to do is find out from the director is what their vision is.What the feel of the play and the atmosphere is; what they want to convey to the audience with their set.
 And that is the starting point if any set with me… Directors have very different visions and [each] play is different and so without speaking to the directors and finding it their vision, it's almost like I can't even start."

-Lenore has some great advice for anyone who might be interested to expand their creativity into set design or any other technical aspects of theatre.
+Lenore has some great advice for anyone who might be interested to expand their creativity in to set design or any other technical aspects of theatre.

 “I think that the best thing to do, if you want to see what it’s like, is to volunteer.
 There are always things that need to be done: little things, big things.
 There are always opportunities to help with set design or the construction of the set, and it is always helpful to have an extra set of hands.”

-The December Man have two more shows this week and three next week.
+The December Man has two more shows this week and three next week.
 Come on out an see this amazing set and watch the wonderful cast put on a truly touching show.
 Tickets are available at the door or through Eventbrite: https://www.eventbrite.ca/e/kwlt-presents-the-december-man-lhomme-de-decembre-tickets-78987470651.

 “This was really, for me, a labour of love.
 This is an era that I am very familiar with… This was really fun to look back at how people used to live; how people’s home used to be viewed.
 Before design was so accessible and disposable.
 And it was really quite fun and nostalgic for me to go back..
 It was a walk down memory lane.”

 Coming soon: I talk with professional voice actor Graham A. Yeats about voiceover work and his love for KWLT